 - Possible sentence of up to 18 months in a County Jail.

 Facing a Weapons Charge?
 Why You Need a Defense Attorney

 Most people do not know that they are in possession of either an illegal or dangerous weapon until they are charged with the crime.
 Don't let this happen to you.
 Be aware of the weapons legal in the state of Colorado.
 Having this conviction on your record can alter your future when it comes to jobs, financial assistance, firearm possession, or a place to live.
 While these charges can result in a possible prison or jail sentence, the early involvement of one of our excellent criminal defense attorneys often means our clients do not spend any time in jail or prison at all, and instead receive only probation.
 Also, there is an affirmative defense to this criminal charge.
 If you are a police officer, a member of the Armed Forces or the National Guard and you were acting under the color of duty, we can utilize this affirmative defense for you in court.
 You also can use it if you have a valid permit and license to possess a dangerous or illegal weapon.
-The expert lawyers at O'Malley and Sawyer have 40 years of combined experience and have a thorough understanding of firearm laws.
+The skilled attorneys at Sawyer Legal Group have decades of combined experience and have a thorough understanding of firearm laws.
 Put our experience to use and let us aggressively fight to protect your Constitutional gun laws.